The Cotswolds in England & the Champagne region of France

 After breakfast Jason will take you on a historic visit to the Chateau of Conde en Brie.
 This 16th century hunting lodge has hosted kings and queens, saints and sinners.
 As a personal friend of the owners Jason will guide you on a private visit through this wonderful building and introduce you to the Count, who will demonstrate the flamboyant technique of “Sabering" a bottle of Champagne and then indulge in a glass or two in the shade of the courtyard.

 We return to Saroche for a lazy lunch with 360° views of the glorious Champagne vineyards before setting sail and heading up stream towards Cumières.
 This important river gently meanders through the Marne valley covered on both sides in vineyards, steeped in WW1 history and surrounded by wonderful French countryside.
-All this can be admired from the deck or even the Jacuzzi.
+All this can be admired from the deck.
 We moor up in the shadow of the Abbey of Hautvillers, once home and work place to the grandfather of Champagne Dom Perignon.
 Dawn will be demonstrating the art of “confit-ing” duck in her galley and there is time for a gentle stroll or a cycle along the towpath before Jason introduces you to “ Bubbles du Jour" (each evening you will be presented with a different Champagne with explanations on the house it comes from and any unusual techniques and qualities it possesses) followed by another of Dawns fabulous meals on board, whilst Jason pairs your meal with magnificent wines from Burgundy.
 Finish the evening with a digestif on deck from the wide selection of single malts, rums, Cognacs and liquors and perhaps indulge in a Cuban cigar from Jason’s personal humidor.

 After breakfast Jason will take you to Epernay, where he will drive you down the famous Avenue du Champagne home to the houses of Mercier, Perrier-Jouet and the biggest of them all Moet et Chandon to name a few.
 This morning you will visit chocolatier Thibault where you will spend time making artisanal chocolates with the master chocolatier, famous as the last chocolatier to make the alcohol filled champagne corks.
 This is a rare and exciting chance to get up close and personal and experience the intricacies of creating fine confectionary.
 Return to the Saroche where Dawn will present another fabulous lunch.
 This afternoon we set sail for Tour-sur-Marne on the canal lateral a la Marne.
 We pass by hills covered in vines that stretch down to the waters edge.
 These are owned by many famous Champagne houses, such as Mumm, Philiponat, Moët & Chandon and Heidesek.
 With plenty of opportunity to walk and cycle along the well paved towpath, we slowly ascend the valley toward our mooring in the centre of the village of Tour-sur-Marne.
 This traditional Champagne village is home to the house of Laurent Perrier, however dozens of small independent champagne makers are represented here and Jason will take you on a short walking tour and then for “Bubbles du Jour” in one of the private cellars.
 On the way back to Saroche join the crew in collecting fresh bread from the baker or visit the butcher, one of the finest in the area, where the chef does most of her provisioning.
 This evening Dawn will demonstrate the art of pate and terrine making, before cocktails and canapés on deck.
 Following this Dawn will continue to impress with another fine dining experience and Jason will match some of the Rhone Valleys most famous wines to the food.